Julieta Colantonio

 Marina Mónaco, Sofia Mastrogiacomo

-We Make it, Printed Matters, Inc.
+We Make it, Printed Matter, Inc.

 NYC